code-423n4/2023-08-arbitrum-findings/data/wahedtalash77-Q.md

 in complext project such as Defi, the interpretation of all functions and their arguments and returns is important for code readability and auditability. https://docs.soliditylang.org/en/v0.8.15/natspec-format.html

+## \[N-06\] Use a single file for all system-wide constants

+There are many addresses and constants used in the system.
+It is recommended to put the most used ones in one file (for example constants.sol, use inheritance to access these values).

+This will help with readability and easier maintenance for future changes.
+This also helps with any issues, as some of these hard-coded values are admin addresses.

+constants.sol
+Use and import this file in contracts that require access to these values.
+This is just a suggestion, in some use cases this may result in higher gas usage in the distribution.

 ## \[S-01\] You can explain the operation of critical functions in NatSpec with an infographic.